archi-jusi/s3_cost_overview_serverless/README.md

 Using Athena, we will only pay when we are using the command and everything will be fully serverless and automated.

-The tools will connect to Athena to make the query and return the result based on the argument we provide.
+The tools will connect to [Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html) to make the query and return the result based on the argument we provide.
+Athena is Serverless, so you don't have to manage any infrastructure.

+Moreover Athena can integrate easily to QuickSight for easy data virtualization and BI.